Elders and Vulnerable Adults Frequently Get Taken For a Ride

 Newspapers report that Morse and Rothstein shared a close relationship for several years.
 After Morse encountered a business dispute with an interior decorator, he turned to Rothstein to sue for what Morse reportedly considered a “botched job.”
 Reports indicate that Morse lost the case, but that Rothstein allegedly lied to him and told him he won $23 million.
 Further, Rothstein allegedly produced fake orders from a judge saying Morse could satisfy the $23 million he won against the interior decorator by seizing a Cayman Island bank account, but only if Morse posted a $57 million bond.
 Morse then reportedly wired Rothstein the cash.

 The question of what constitutes exploitation is one that our firm investigates and prosecutes civilly.
 The issue often involves examining evidence pointing to the conclusion that the elderly person was victimized by fraud.
-We see many cases in the context of probate litigation, will and trust contests, involving financial gifts and other money transactions based on false pretenses by unscrupulous person.
+We see many cases in the context of probate litigation, will, and trust contests, involving financial gifts and other money transactions based on false pretenses by an unscrupulous person.
 Florida law defines “exploitation” in very broad terms, which encompasses a wide range of conduct by persons taking advantage of older Floridians.
 According to Florida law, “exploitation” may include, but is not limited to:

 1. Breaches of fiduciary relationships, such as the misuse of a power of attorney or the abuse of guardianship duties, resulting in the unauthorized appropriation, sale, or transfer of property;